 - Probate of Trusts and Estates (Recover Crypto Assets)

 - Investors (Ponzi Schemes)

 - Tie crypto asset transactions to identified person(s)

-- Identify the current location of crypto assets (crypto exchange, hardware/software/web wallet, paper, etc.)
+- Identify current location of crypto assets (crypto exchange, hardware/software/web wallet, paper)

 - Reveal crypto facts and material evidence to stakeholders, litigants, or insurance companies

 - Identify and quantify crypto losses and damages